Milwaukee Marathon: History

 The inaugural Milwaukee Running Festival Marathon was held in November 2015, but later editions were moved to earlier in the year to reduce conflicts with the Milwaukee Lakefront Marathon.
 The second edition's route was incorrectly measured at 28 mi, while the third edition in 2016 was run on a mistakenly shortened course of 25.4 mi.
 The event was cancelled in 2018 and resumed the following year under new management.

 In 2020, several marathons were cancelled or postponed due to the COVID-19 pandemic.
 A month before the start of the Milwaukee Marathon, Gov. Tony Evers declared a state of emergency, which was later expanded to a stay-at-home order through April 28.

 With the state restricting public gatherings, Milwaukee Marathon race organizers announced March 27 that the fifth annual running would be canceled, along will all other races taking place during the April 10–11 weekend.
-Despite the cancellation, race organizers refused to offer refunds - instead promising a 20% off code that could be used for the following year’s race.
+Despite the cancellation, race organizers refused to offer refunds - instead promising a 20% off code that could be used for the following year's race.

 Rugged Races was acquired by Ventures Endurance Events LLC and rebranded as Ventures Endurance on June 17, 2021.
 The company said they were working with the city of Milwaukee on a date and route for the race in fall 2021, and suggested the race would be run in October.
 The 2021 and 2022 editions were later cancelled.

 The Milwaukee Marathon returned for the 2023 season, scheduled to be held on March 25, 2023.
 A major snowstorm forced the cancellation of the marathon.
+In 2024, the marathon made its return and has been hosted in mid-April since then.

+At the 2026 Milwaukee Marathon, it was discovered that all finisher's medals featured a typographical error in the name of the event, with the medal featuring "Milwaukee Marthon" at the top of the medal.
+Organizers confirmed corrected medals would not be issued.

+The race weekend typically coincides with 414 day, an unofficial Milwaukee Holiday named after the city's area code.
+In 2027, the race is scheduled for April 10-11.